 While the data shows a resilient market overall, there are a few key shifts that explain why the search for a job might feel a little harder right now.

-• It’s a skills and experience market: The number of professional, managerial, executive, and technical (PMET) roles is on the rise, but employers are looking past academic qualifications.
-78.8% of job vacancies in 2024 did not treat a degree as the main hiring criteria.
-Instead, companies are prioritising candidates who can demonstrate practical skills and relevant experience.
+- It’s a skills and experience market: The number of professional, managerial, executive, and technical (PMET) roles is on the rise, but employers are increasingly looking past academic qualifications.
+79.6% of job vacancies in 2025 did not treat academic qualifications as the main hiring criteria while two-thirds of employers (66.9%) said they would consider candidates below the stated minimum qualifications.
+Companies are prioritising candidates who can demonstrate practical skills and relevant experience.

 There’s no single “right" path to get a job